kmjworks/surveillance_sys/surveillance_system/README.md

 ## Launch

-The system can be launched in different configurations:
+The system can be launched in a single configurations:

 ### Production System